Historical hot spring towns, exquisite natural beauty, and traditional crafts

-Alternatively, JR Hokuriku Shinkansen bullet trains have connecting trips from Tokyo to Kanazawa in 2.5 hours, and JR limited express trains offer connecting trips from Kaga Onsen to Kanazawa in 25-30 minutes.
+Alternatively, JR Hokuriku bullet trains have connecting trips from Tokyo to Kanazawa in 2.5 hours, and JR limited express trains offer connecting trips from Kaga Onsen to Kanazawa in 25-30 minutes.
 The JR limited express Thunderbird connects Osaka and Kyoto to Kaga Onsen in 2.5 hours.

 Return to a slow-paced life in southern Ishikawa

 Kaga makes up the south part of Ishikawa , with Fukui Prefecture bordering to the south and Gifu Prefecture to the east.
 Kaga is the perfect place to stop and relax after visiting Kanazawa.
 Learn about the development of Kutani yaki porcelain, sample the local specialties, and venture into the mountains.